Energy & Bio-Based Therapies

 |Hispanic or Latino||0|

-Biologically Based Therapies appeals to people across the globe.
+Americans aren’t the only ones with an interest in Biologically Based Therapies.
 About 6.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Energy & Bio-Based Therapies Majors Make?